 Founded in 1574 by the conquistador Luis de Fuentes as San Bernardo de la Frontera de Tarixa as a Spanish frontier outpost on the far southeast edge of Alto Peru to guard against incursions by the indomitable Chiriguano tribes of the Chaco, Tarija is one of Bolivia’s oldest settlements.

-Located at an altitude of 6.070 ft (Tarija airport) to 6400 ft (central plaza), the city of Tarija is well known for its pleasant and sunny weather, with warm days and cool nights.
+Located at an altitude of nearly 6500 feet above sea level, the city of Tarija is well known for its pleasant and sunny weather, with warm days and cool nights.

 The climate is mild and even year round, with an average high of 29°C (84°F).
 In June and July though, night time temperatures combined with cool wind can plummet down to 8°C (46°F).